mimoduo/mimogear/docs/postcss/components.md

 ##Logo

 The logo component is an anchor used to house your site's logo.
-The default setup includes the logo as an svg symbol.
+The default setup includes the logo as a svg symbol.
 However, it can also be used in conjunction with an img element or a background image.
 The site logo label indicating the name of the site is visually hidden but visible to screen readers.
 This prevents the text from getting in the way of the logo's dimensions.
 The following example creates a flexible background based logo given a max-width and height.

 **Background Based Logo**